-The Authority is committed to providing ongoing learning and development opportunities so that staff can develop to their full potential.
-We provide a structured induction programme for all new staff and each year a comprehensive Learning & Development Programme is provided based on our Strategy and Programme of Work objectives.
+Regardless of your role, we’re committed to providing ongoing learning and development opportunities so that you can develop to your full potential.
 Staff are actively encouraged to pursue further education opportunities through our Refund of Fees Scheme.

-We have in place a comprehensive staff occupational health and wellbeing programme including an Employee Assistance Programme, healthscreening, health and nutrition advice, wellbeing talks etc. We also recognise the importance of a healthy work-life balance and offer a comprehensive range of work-life balance options in line with our business needs.
+We have a comprehensive staff occupational health and wellbeing programme including an Employee Assistance Programme, health screening, health and nutrition advice and wellbeing talks.

 Members of staff may join a group scheme for voluntary health insurance.
 Contributions can be deducted from salary.